LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   when an oval is chosen from the menu, there's an inserted fake block that has a field as though it were a rectangle.
 - there are some blocks that don't exist in the website's ui but still work if projects have them.
   (while, for_each).
+- expressions can't be async and can't have side effects